GiladMRI/MLN/README.md

 LoadAndRunOnData=1,LoadAndRunOnData_checkpointP,LoadAndRunOnData_Prefix
 LoadAndRunOnData_OutP, HowManyToRun - see example in current `params_ex.txt`

+## Training MLN on the example real data
 For running training on the example real data, from the base folder, after downloading the dataset, run:
 ```
 source ~/tensorflow/bin/activate (or any other way to activate the tensorflow environment)